brucecarlon/Numerical-Computing/README.md

 # Numerical Computing
-> A collection of numeric solutions produced throughout my undergraduate degree
+> A collection of numeric solutions produced throughout my undergraduate studies

 ## 1. The Energy Levels of the Finite Square Well